CATEM1NAL/APyday-2/FAQ.md

 When it comes to connecting to the multiworld, always make sure you connect *before* launching the game.
 The client automatically handles switching between different save files (if they exist), but the mod only loads saves on launch.
+If you connect while the game is open nothing bad will happen, but you will have to restart for the mod to work again.
 If it's your first time playing you can ignore this - but keep it in mind if you want to play more seeds.

 ## What mods is this compatible with?
 As long as it isn't a total overhaul or a mod that adds new content (new weapons, new heists, etc)